 Just look at that beautiful detail in the dried flowers and ferns!

-Add a sweet summer memory to your frame and it’s ready for hanging!
+Add a sweet summer memory to your nature frame and it’s ready for hanging!

 Please Pin this activity if you love it!

-I hope you give this meaningful activity a try!
+I hope you give this beautiful activity a try!
 I promise, your little nature lovers will love it as much as my boys.